AdaCore/gnatstudio/docs/users_guide/extending.rst

 * Not automatically-loaded, global modules

-  The :file:`INSTALL/share/gps/library` directory contain files GPS displays in the Plug-ins Editor, but doesn't load automatically.
+  The :file:`INSTALL/share/gps/library` directory contain files GPS displays in the Plug-ins Editor, but does not load automatically.
-  Typically, these files add optional capabilities to GPS, for example an :program:`emacs` emulation mode or additional editor capabilities that many of users generally won't use.
+  Typically, these files add optional capabilities to GPS, for example an :program:`emacs` emulation mode or additional editor capabilities that many of users generally will not use.

 * :file:`GPS_CUSTOM_PATH`